trygve-lie/rollup-plugin-esm-import-to-url/README.md

 ## Description

-This plugin transforms ESM import statements into absolute URLs.
+This plugin transforms import statements into external absolute URLs in ES modules.
 The module refered too by the import statement will be treated as an external and its source will not be included in the bundle but refered to by the URL.

 In our source: